zengarv/Twitter-For-Cats/README.md

 Kill anything that moves - Mice, Ladybugs, Ants or even a laser

 ### (6) ICBM System
+Tired of exterminating R.A.T.S by mere clicks?
+You're in luck as we feature a revolutionary weaponry system.
+The paw cursor comes with a inbuilt intercontinental ballistic missile [Hold space and release when you are locked in to the target], with a 1% chance of using the finest missile, the boeing 737.

 ### (7) Catroom for Cats (Humans shouldn't use it, It's against our T&C)
+Is your cat getting bored?
+Worry no further as Twitter for Cats comes with a state of the art messaging systems, that all literate cats with an elementary understanding of the english language can use.

+Boring technical details: The server and client are configured to run locally as the server hasn't been hosted anywhere, but can be run on different machines, by simply changing the IP address in the server.py and Settings.py scripts.
+The server isn't necessary for the app to be running, but this feature would require it (Go figure).

 ### (8) Self Destruct Sequence
+Just press the close button and check it out.

 ### (9) Extremely smooth Burger menu (feat. burgers)
 This highly piece of innovative text lets you switch around the different pages this app has to offer